Eric Goldberg (animator): Life and career

 Goldberg served as the director of animation for Warner Bros.'
 2003 live-action/animation hybrid feature Looney Tunes: Back in Action, and also provided the voices of Bugs Bunny (one line), Marvin the Martian, Tweety, and Speedy Gonzales.
 Although the film was not commercially successful at the box office, it was met with relatively positive reviews from film critics, and Goldberg was nominated for an Annie Award for Outstanding Directing in an Animated Feature Production for his animation direction.
 He animated the title sequence of Metro-Goldwyn-Mayer's 2006 remake of The Pink Panther, with Bob Kurtz of Kurtz and Friends, and provided some additional animation for Fat Albert.
 Goldberg was offered to direct an animated opening sequence for Wes Craven’s Cursed, but Goldberg declined twice.
 He was also attached to direct a CG adaptation of Where The Wild Things Are at Universal Pictures, but due to creative differences, Goldberg left the project & Universal decided to make it a live-action adaptation directed by Spike Jonze.

 In 2006, Goldberg returned to Disney, where he directed four minutes of animation for the Epcot attraction Gran Fiesta Tour Starring The Three Caballeros and contributed to the 2007 animated short How to Hook Up Your Home Theater, which starred Goofy.
 Most recently, he was the supervising animator for Louis in The Princess and the Frog (2009), Rabbit in Winnie the Pooh (2011), and Maui's tattoos in Moana (2016).

-Goldberg has also animated Mickey Mouse on Nighttime Spectaculars in DisneyParks and Resorts, including Disney Gifts of Christmas and Celebrate!
-Tokyo Disneyland in Tokyo Disneyland, and "We Love Mickey" Main Street Projection Show in Hong Kong Disneyland.
+Goldberg has also animated Mickey Mouse on Nighttime Spectaculars in Disney Parks and Resorts, including Disney Gifts of Christmas and Celebrate!
+Tokyo Disneyland in Tokyo Disneyland, and the "We Love Mickey" Main Street Projection Show in Hong Kong Disneyland.

 In April 2022, Goldberg confirmed plans within the Disney studio to once again return to hand-drawn animation.

-In August 2024, Goldberg wrote and directed the special Donald Duck episode of the popular internet series Hot Ones.
+In August 2024, Goldberg wrote and directed the Donald Duck episode of the internet series Hot Ones.